 - Keep organic content and sponsored content balanced.

-- Stay true to your personal brand while representing the core values of the partner brand.
+- Stay loyal to your personal brand while representing the core values of the partner brand.

 Utilize the Power and Efficiency of Live Videos, Webinars, and Podcasts

 It’s true that if you want to get your message across, you better say it in a video.